 - a.
 Show that the system is neither controllable nor observable.
-Also determine the uncontrollable and unobservable modes. - b.
+Also determine the uncontrollable and unobservable modes.
+(If you are not familiar with the concept of modes, look it up in [Glad&Ljung]) - b.
 Determine the transfer function of the system and the order of a minimal state space realisation.
 How can this be related to the controllable and observable states of the system? - 5.2 The following model of a heat exchanger was presented in the course book (see Example 2.2)